 Her work has been published in the Journal of Public Administration Research and Theory, American Politics Research, Current Opinion on Environmental Sustainability, Political Science Research and Methods, and Oxford University Press.

 Struthers received her Ph.D. from University of California, Davis and an MA in International Policy Studies from the Middlebury Institute of International Studies.
-She currently teaches courses on climate and environmental policy, policy process, and social justice, and has previously organized a number of programming initiatives and study groups.
-Before arriving at University of Georgia, Struthers was a Postdoctoral Researcher in the Department of Forest Resources at the University of Minnesota and a member of the Center for Environmental Policy and Behavior and Data Science Initiative at UC Davis.
+She currently teaches courses on climate and environmental policy, and has previously organized a number of programming initiatives and study groups.
+Before arriving at University of Washington, Struthers spent three years as assistant professor at the University of Georgia (UGA).
+Prior to UGA, she was Postdoctoral Researcher in the Department of Forest Resources at the University of Minnesota and a member of the Center for Environmental Policy and Behavior and Data Science Initiative at UC Davis.

 You can visit her university webpage here.